awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_scheduled_events/Readme.md

 + An AWS Account with proper credentials.
 + A Java IDE (for this tutorial, the IntelliJ IDE is used).
 + Java 1.8 JDK.
-+ Maven 3.6 or higher.
++ Maven 3.6 or higher.+

+### Important

++ The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
++  This code has not been tested in all AWS Regions.
+Some AWS services are available only in specific regions.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
++ Running this code might result in charges to your AWS account.
++ Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

-+ An Amazon DynamoDB table named **Employee** with a key named **Id** and the fields shown in the previous illustration.
+An Amazon DynamoDB table named **Employee** with a key named **Id** and the fields shown in the previous illustration.
 Make sure you enter the correct data, including a valid mobile phone that you want to test this use case with.
 To learn how to create a DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Create an IAM role that's used to execute Lambda functions